 Sarah is currently serves on the Royal Society of Chemistry Toxicology Committee, is on the SCHEER working group for rapid risk assessments and participates in international projects and workshops on human health risk assessment and toxicology.

 Alexander C Capleton BSc, Dip Med Tox, MSc

 Alex began his career with the MRC Institute for Environment and Health where he worked as an Environmental Chemist and developed expertise in human exposure assessment to chemicals in environmental and in relation to occupational scenarios.
 He subsequently worked for the Health Protection Agency as a Health Protection Scientist, where he took a substantial role in developing a national children's environment and health strategy, and also worked as the technical lead for an EU-funded project developing health risk assessment training materials in support of establishing European regulatory requirements for health risk assessment.
 Alex has also worked for the National Poisons Information Service where he developed skills in clinical toxicology and gained experience in applied public health.
-Alex has over 15 years experience in research and public health at both a national and European level.
-He is a member of the European Association of Poisons Centres and Clinical Toxicologists and is also a qualified PRINCE2 practitioner.
+Alex has over 15 years experience in research and public health at both a national and European level and is also a qualified PRINCE2 practitioner.

 Dr Derrick Crump BSc, PhD, FRSPH, MIES

 Associate Director IEH Consulting and Director at Indoor Air Quality (IAQ) Consulting Limited, St Albans, UK